tsileo/microblog.pub/docs/user_guide.md

 ### Blocking servers

-In addition to blocking "single actors" via the admin interface, you can also prevent any communications with whole servers.
+In addition to blocking "single actors" via the admin interface, you can also prevent any communication with entire servers.

 Add a `blocked_servers` config item into `profile.toml`.